Woman charged, accused of freeing swarm of bees on deputies

 SPRINGFIELD, Mass.
 (AP) — A Massachusetts woman is facing multiple assault and battery charges for allegedly releasing a swarm of bees on a group of sheriff’s deputies, some of them allergic to bee stings, as they tried to serve an eviction notice, authorities said.

 Rorie S. Woods, 55, pleaded not guilty at her arraignment on Oct.
-12 in Springfield District Court and was released without bail, according to court records.
+12 in Springfield District Court and was released without bail, Masslive.com, citing court records, reported on Wednesday.

 Her lawyer did not immediately respond to a voicemail left by The Associated Press on Wednesday.